Kyber Network Crystal Legacy (KNC) Price Hits $3.16 on Major Exchanges

-Kyber Network Crystal Legacy (CURRENCY:KNC) traded down 2.4% against the U.S. dollar during the 1 day period ending at 0:00 AM Eastern on August 7th.
-One Kyber Network Crystal Legacy coin can now be bought for approximately $3.16 or 0.00005518 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Kyber Network Crystal Legacy has traded up 38.5% against the U.S. dollar.
-Kyber Network Crystal Legacy has a total market capitalization of $647.64 million and approximately $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
+Kyber Network Crystal Legacy (CURRENCY:KNC) traded down 2.4% against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on August 8th.
+One Kyber Network Crystal Legacy coin can currently be purchased for about $3.16 or 0.00005518 BTC on major cryptocurrency exchanges.
+Kyber Network Crystal Legacy has a market capitalization of $647.64 million and approximately $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
+Over the last week, Kyber Network Crystal Legacy has traded 38.5% higher against the U.S. dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.